To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 You will arrive in Skye at about midday if you are taking public transport.
 If you are driving in head straight to Dunvegan Castle for the afternoon and explore the area.
 The road down from the castle is a beautiful walk, and some of my favorite photos from Scotland were taken there!
 Dunvegan, home to the Macleod Clan, is the oldest inhabited castle in Scotland.
 The castle is closed during winter, but in the summer months, you can tour and see this stunning castle and gardens.

-If you are opting to take a tour of all the main sights of Skye on Day 5, I would opt to instead explore a nearby hike like the Scorrybreac Trail, as Dunvegan Castle will most likely be covered in the tour.
+If you are opting to take a tour of all the main sights of Skye on Day 5, I would recommend exploring a nearby hike like the Scorrybreac Trail, as Dunvegan Castle will most likely be covered in the tour.
 Be sure to check with the operator first before making any decisions!

 There are two options for your second day in Skye!
 The first option is to rent a car and the second is to go about it with a tour group!

-I chose to rent a car and go my own way, but I definitely would recommend seeing most of the sights of Skye by a tour group.
-If you are going with a tour group I recommend this one!
-If you’re traveling in the summer, a tour is going to help you best navigate the crowds and know the tips and tricks.
-A tour will also give you more of the historical background, local myth and lore, and take all the stress off of you!
+I chose to rent a car and go my own way, but I definitely would recommend seeing most of the sights of Skye with a tour group.
+If you are going with a tour group, I recommend this one!
+If you’re traveling in the summer, a tour will help you navigate the crowds and learn the tips and tricks.
+A tour will also give you more of the historical background, local myth, and lore and take all the stress off of you!

-Here is a list of day trips in the Isle of Skye.
+Here is a list of day trips on the Isle of Skye.

-The busses in Skye don’t run to most of the famous landmarks, and with renting a car the roads can get a bit tricky.
-Most of the roads are single lane and this can be stressful for many drivers in a foreign country.
-I was up for more of an adventure, hence why I chose to rent a car, but when I go back, I would love to do a tour to get a little more out of my experience and learn more about the folklore.
+The buses in Skye don’t run to most of the famous landmarks, and renting a car can get a bit tricky.
+Most of the roads are single-lane, and this can be stressful for many drivers in a foreign country.
+I was up for more of an adventure, hence why I chose to rent a car, but when I go back, I would love to do a tour to get a little more out of my experience and learn more about folklore.

-If you choose to go on your own you may be able to see more, but you also may not get as much of the history.
+If you choose to go on your own, you may be able to see more, but you also may not get as much of the history.
 Here are the big sights to add to your list if you do decide to go on your own.
-If you head to my blog post on the Isle of Skye, there you will get a map for a road trip for the day that includes all of these places!
+If you head to my blog post on the Isle of Skye, you will get a map for a day-long road trip that includes all of these places!

 Hotels in the Isle of Skye